 Can I get a 90% home loan over $1,000,000?

 Did you know that most lenders will only approve a 90% mortgage up to $1,000,000?

 They will only allow you to borrow more than this if you have multiple properties as security for the home loan.
 This is due to policy restrictions from the mortgage insurers.
 One of our banks has an agreement with their mortgage insurer and so can consider a 90% loan up to $2,000,000 for people who are in an exceptionally strong financial position.

 For loans up to $1,500,000 at 90% LVR, it may be possible to borrow a little extra to cover the cost of the LMI premium.
-However for larger loans the mortgage insurance cannot be borrowed, and so you will only receive around 87% of the property value after LMI has been deducted.
+However, for larger loans the mortgage insurance can’t be borrowed, and so you’ll only receive around 87% of the property value after LMI has been deducted.

 Why only 90%?

 Many Australian lenders have limited their maximum loan amount to 90% of the purchase price plus the capitalised LMI premium.
 The reasons behind this are complex.
 However, in essence, most lenders are concerned about the number of first home buyers with no savings history entering the market and the volatility, this may create in house prices.